 - These test field leadership and deployment skills

-My own field test was rather straightforward.
+My own field-test was rather straightforward.
 I led my cadet platoon on a patrol that got waylaid along the way.
 An enemy section shot at us from a hilltop.
 I had to react and neutralise that threat.
 So, as per normal, I sent a section of men to do a flanking movement to set up a fire support base.
 The rest then carefully edged up frontal to engage the enemy.
-As the enemy force was small, the firefight was soon over.
-Too quick, I thought, so did my PC Capt Ang.
+As the enemy force was small, the firefight would soon be over.
+Too quick, I was thinking at the time.
+So did my PC, Capt Ang.
 And he also wondered why I was taking it all so easy.
-He gave me that "can-you-be-more-serious" look.
+He gave me that "Can-you-be-more-serious?" look.

 My problem had always been that these tests were mostly simulations.
-And given that a training area was often so overused, it was indeed hard to pretend to be truly alarmed and innovative when executing a maneuver.
-You see a familiar spot and you almost always expect something is going to happen.
-(Another way was to judge how much time had passed into the exercise) Anyway, these test scenarios were not very sophisticated to begin with.
+And given that a training area was often so overused, it became hard indeed to pretend to be truly alarmed and innovative when executing a maneuver.
+You see a familiar spot and you almost always expect something to happen.
+(Another way to judge was how much time had passed into the exercise) Anyway, these test scenarios were not very sophisticated to begin with.
 Flank, provide suppression fire, frontal forces advance, that's it.
 It was child's play mostly.

 Also, the grounds for such tests would always be in a rubber plantation with a well-worn dirt track or something of that sort.
-That was how it always seemed to me after umpteenth times crisscrossing the same patch of pretend real estate.
+That was how it always seemed to me after the umpteenth times we had to crisscross the same bloody patch of pretend real estate.

-Local army training without being in a rubber plantation is like swim training without a pool.
-It had always been that way, and still is.
+Local army training without being in a rubber plantation was like swim-training without a pool.
+It had always been that way, and probably still is.

 Because of my rather casual approach to the first field exercise, I was given a second tougher one.
 It couldn't get any worse than leading a night assault crossing both land and sea.
 It ended with a FIBUA attack inland that had nothing to do with pretty damsels in distress.
 That's how we psyched ourselves after making the initial landing in knee-deep mud (who planned the damn thing for low-tide?!).
-Yeah, not much fun leading an attack as if your feet were leaden with midgets clinging on to them.
-Midgets that smelt of kampung latrines even.
+Yeah, not much fun leading an attack with your feet leaden with some much muck it was like having midgets clinging on to them.
+Midgets that smelt of sea mud and kampung latrines even.